mturney2/CS-766-CNN-Image-Despeckling-/README.md

 ![equation1](Images/equation1.png){:class="img-responsive"}

-where  is the learned network parameters to estimate underlying speckle noise,  .
-The image dimensions are defined using W and H representing width and height respectively.
-Finally, despeckled image is generated through a point-wise division operation involving noisy image and estimated noise.
-Formally, we can express despeckled image as:   where ,/ represents elementwise division between two matrices.
+where ./ represents elementwise division between two matrices.

 ## Network Architecture
 The proposed network architecture is shown in Figure 1.
 The proposed CNN has a depth of 8 with two types of layers.
 (i) Conv+ReLU: Layers 1 and 8 uses 64 convolutional filters to generated feature maps and rectified linear units (ReLu,  ) for non-linearity. (ii) Conv+BN+ReLU: Layers 2-7 uses convolutional filters with additional batch normalization [11] between filters and ReLu.
-The detailed specification of the network is presented in Table 1.

 ![equation2](Images/equation2.png){:class="img-responsive"}